Zhang Yuqi: Early life and career

 In 2015, Zhang was cast alongside Brandon Routh in Lost in the Pacific, a sci-fi action adventure film directed by Vincent Zhou.

 Zhang reunited with mentor Stephen Chow in his 2016 film The Mermaid, where she played the film's antagonist.
-Variety praised Zhang for "letting herself go.. with her bitchiness and predatory sex appeal".
-The Mermaid was the highest-grossing film of all-time, and revived Zhang's waning film career.
+Variety praised Zhang for "letting herself go, with her bitchiness and predatory sex appeal".
+The Mermaid broke the Chinese box office record and revived Zhang's waning film career.

 In 2017, Zhang starred in the fantasy comedy film The Golden Monk directed by Wong Jing.
-The same year, she starred in Chen Kaige's fantasy mystery film Legend of the Demon Cat.
-Zhang won the Best Supporting Actress award at the Asian Film Awards for her performance.
+The same year, she starred in Chen Kaige's fantasy mystery film Legend of the Demon Cat, for which she won the Best Supporting Actress award at the Asian Film Awards.

 Personal life

-Zhang Yuqi and Wang Quan'an had a whirlwind romance in 2011, and they married on 18 April in that year.
-But Zhang has announced they were divorced on 2 July 2015.
+Zhang and Wang Quan'an had a whirlwind romance in 2011, and they married on 18 April in that year.
+Zhang announced they were divorced on 2 July 2015.

 Zhang married businessman Yuan Bayuan in October 2016.

-On 27 September 2018, Zhang and Yuan Bayuan issued a statement that they had agreed to divorce.
+On 27 September 2018, they issued a statement that they had agreed to divorce.